 Mon, 02/18/2013 - 1:39pm

-Young scientists from 11 middle schools and eight high schools in Western North Carolina will test their talents in the Regional Science Olympiad Tournament at UNC Asheville Saturday, March 17.
+Young scientists from 10 middle schools and nine high schools in Western North Carolina will test their talents in the Regional Science Olympiad Tournament at UNC Asheville Saturday, February 23.
 The competition will be held from 9 a.m. to 3 p.m. at various locations across campus.

-Volunteers from UNC Asheville, the Colburn Earth Science Museum, Sud Associates Consulting Engineers, the National Climatic Data Center, Western Piedmont Community College, and the Cradle of Forestry will staff the Olympiad.
+Volunteers from UNC Asheville, Sud Associates Consulting Engineers, the National Climatic Data Center, Western Piedmont Community College, Catawba Valley Community College, NEMAC (National Environmental Modeling and Analysis Center,) the North Carolina Health and Wellness Center, NC Community Colleges BioNetwork, and Duke University will staff the Olympiad.

 Competing schools are A.C.
-Reynolds Middle School, Asheville High School, Carolina Day School, Charles D. Owen Middle and High Schools, East McDowell Junior High, Enka Middle School, Evergreen Community Charter School, Fairview School, North Buncombe High School, McDowell High School, Mountain Community School, Polk County Middle and High Schools, Rugby Middle School, Smoky Mountain High School, T.C.
+Reynolds High School, Asheville High School, Carolina Day School, Charles D. Owen Middle and High Schools, Clyde A. Erwin Middle School, East McDowell Junior High, Evergreen Community Charter School, Fairview School, Henderson County Early College, McDowell High School, The Mountain Community School, North Buncombe High School, Polk County Middle and High Schools, Rugby Middle School, T.C.
 Roberson High School, Thomas Jefferson Classical Academy, and West McDowell Junior High.

 The winners of the regional tournament will move on to the statewide tournament later this year.